 OIG/GSA Exclusion Screening

-As a First Tier, Downstream, or Related entity that provides administrative or health care services to Medicare beneficiaries, your organization is required to review the DHHS Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE list) and the General Services Administration (GSA) System for Award Management (SAM).
+As a first-tier, downstream, or related entity that provides administrative or health care services to Medicare beneficiaries, your organization is required to review the DHHS Office of Inspector General (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration (GSA) System for Award Management (SAM).
 These checks must be performed prior to the hiring or contracting of any new employee, temporary employee, volunteer, consultant, governing body member, or delegated vendors and monthly thereafter, to ensure that none of these persons or entities are excluded or become excluded from participation in federal programs.
 After entities are initially screened against the entire LEIE and GSA at the time of hire or contracting, at minimum, you must review the LEIE supplement file provided each month, which lists the entities added to the list that month, and review SAM updates provided during the specified monthly time frame.

 Reporting FWA and Compliance Concerns

-We at UPMC Health Plan take compliance concerns and suspected or actual violations related to the Medicare program very seriously.
-As an FDR that contracts with UPMC Health Plan, you must ensure that all your employees and those of your Downstream and Related entities are informed of how to report compliance concerns and suspected misconduct.
-UPMC Health Plan will perform an internal investigation of each concern after your organization reports any incidents.
+We at UPMC ISD take compliance concerns and suspected or actual violations related to the Medicare program very seriously.
+As an FDR that contracts with UPMC ISD, you must ensure that all your employees and those of your downstream and related entities are informed of how to report compliance concerns and suspected misconduct.
+UPMC ISD will perform an internal investigation of each concern after your organization reports any incidents.

-Good faith reporting of suspected non-compliance or fraud, waste and abuse is expected and accepted behavior.
+Good faith reporting of suspected noncompliance or FWA is expected and accepted behavior.
 Anyone who in good faith reports a violation is referred to as a “whistleblower” and is protected from any retaliation.
 A number of laws contain whistleblower protection, including the False Claims Act.
 You are expected to cooperate with any investigation resulting from the reporting of a violation.
 We have various reporting mechanisms for your use to ensure confidentiality when reporting compliance concerns and/or suspected or actual misconduct.

 Compliance Hotline: 1-877-983-8442